clairevita/fitness-tracker/README.md

   - [Contributions](#contributions)
   - [Questions](#questions)
   ## About
+This fitness web application enables users to input exercises during their workout, and then track their statistics on a dashboard.

-This project showcases comptenency in MVC development patterns, implementing JavaScript, MySQL, Node, Express, and Handlebars to facilitate front-end user interactions.
+This assignment showcases comptenency in MVC development patterns, using the Express, Morgan, Mongoose npm packages to facilitate MongoDB database and front-end user experience.

   [View the deployed site here!](https://cv-fitness-tracker.herokuapp.com/)